How to Conduct a Market Research & Brainstorm Business IdeasAbbakin

 And if your product doesn’t appeal to a large market, then you may never recover the cost of bringing your business idea to life.

-A good indicator of a substantial market size is the existence of other products that aim to solve the same problem like yours business does.
+A good indicator of a substantial market size is the existence of other products or complementary products or parallel market that aim to solve the same problem like yours business does.

 If a business is so revolutionary that not a single other product like it exists; this may presents a new set of marketing challenges and tactics.